Myles Straw Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.
+- The Tigers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Tigers have a 4.51 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers' 4.51 team ERA ranks 19th across all MLB pitching staffs.

+- Tigers pitchers combine to surrender 143 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- Skubal gets the start for the Tigers, his eighth of the season.
-He is 2-2 with a 4.18 ERA and 36 strikeouts through 32 1/3 innings pitched.
+- The Tigers are sending Skubal (2-2) to the mound to make his eighth start of the season.
+He is 2-2 with a 4.18 ERA and 36 strikeouts in 32 1/3 innings pitched.

-- In his most recent outing on Friday against the Boston Red Sox, the left-hander went 5 1/3 innings, allowing four earned runs while surrendering seven hits.
+- The lefty's most recent time out came on Friday against the Boston Red Sox, when he tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.

-- In seven games this season, the 26-year-old has a 4.18 ERA and 10 strikeouts per nine innings, while giving up a batting average of .254 to his opponents.
+- The 26-year-old has amassed an ERA of 4.18, with 10 strikeouts per nine innings, in seven games this season.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.